sassoftware/sasoptpy/doc/guide/basics.rst

    m.add_constraints((production[i] <= demand[i] for i in PERIODS),
 	             name='demand')

-Here, the first term provides a Python generator, which then gets translated into constraints in the problem.
-The symbols ``<=``, ``>=``, and ``==`` are used for less than or equal to, greater than or equal to, and equal to constraints, respectively.
-You can define range constraints by using ``==`` symbol and a list of two values that represent lower and upper bounds.
+The first term, provides a Python generator, which is then translated into constraints in the problem.
+The symbols ``<=``, ``>=``, and ``==`` are used for less than or equal to, greater than or equal to, and equal to, respectively.
+You can define range constraints by using the ``==`` symbol followed by a list of two values that represent lower and upper bounds.

 .. ipython:: python